RishitPandya22/mediscan-frontend/README.md

 ## ⚠️ Disclaimer

 This application is built for **educational and portfolio purposes only**.
 It is NOT a substitute for professional medical advice, diagnosis, or treatment.
-Always consult a qualified healthcare provider for medical decisions.
+Always consult a qualified healthcare provider.

 ---